Peter R. de Vries

 Freelance:

 Dutch crime reporter Peter R. (Rudolf) de Vries, 64, was shot on July 6, 2021, after leaving the studio of talk show “RTL Boulevard,” on which he was a regular studio guest, in the historical center of Amsterdam, the Dutch capital, according to multiple news reports.
-According to witnesses cited by local newspaper Het Parool, the attackers shot de Vries four or five times, with at least one of the bullets hitting him in the head.
-According to news reports, the reporter was rushed to a nearby hospital, where he remained in a coma for nine days; he died of his injuries on July 15, 2021.
+According to witnesses, the attackers shot de Vries four or five times, with at least one of the bullets hitting him in the head.
+The reporter was rushed to a nearby hospital, where he remained in a coma for nine days; he died of his injuries on July 15, 2021.

-Dutch police arrested two suspects in the shooting–Delano G., a 21-year-old resident of the Dutch city of Rotterdam, and Kamil E., 35-year-old Polish national residing in the Netherlands–on an expressway near the town of Leidschendam within an hour of the July 6 attack, according to statements provided to Dutch media by the office of the Public Prosecutor (OM) that day.
+Within an hour of the attack, Dutch police arrested two suspects in the shooting–Delano G., a 21-year-old resident of the Dutch city of Rotterdam, and Kamil E., 35-year-old Polish national residing in the Netherlands–on an expressway near the town of Leidschendam.

-On July 16, 2021, Gerrit van de Burg, who heads the OM, told Dutch national public broadcaster NOS that the killing likely had more to do with de Vries’ role as an adviser to the main witness in the trial of an alleged drug kingpin who is accused of involvement in murders and attempted murders, than with his journalism.
+On July 16, 2021, Gerrit van de Burg, who heads the public prosecution service said that the killing likely had more to do with de Vries’ role as an adviser to the main witness in the trial of an alleged drug kingpin who is accused of involvement in murders and attempted murders, than with his journalism.
 On June 4, 2020, de Vries had told Dutch media in a press conference that his role would be that of confidant and spokesperson for the witness.
-The brother and the lawyer of the witness de Vries was advising were killed in 2018 and 2019, respectively, according to news reports.
+The brother and the lawyer of the witness de Vries was advising were killed in 2018 and 2019, respectively.

 On July 7, 2021, the alleged kingpin’s lawyer, Inez Weski, released a statement to Dutch media in which she said her client denied involvement in the attack on the journalist.
 She added that her client had already denied in 2019 that he had placed de Vries on a hit list, in response to previous public allegations by the reporter.